 This is a 12-month intensive course with industrially mentored collaborative projects.
 Students are taught from beginner level, and prepared to take up business analyst/programmer and management positions in IT departments in small, medium or large organisations, whether public or private, in the financial services, manufacturing or any sector.

-Part 1 takes place over the eight months of the academic year from the end of September to the end of May.
+Part 1 takes place from September to May.